 Getting Your Dog to Walk on Hardwood Floors

-Let’s say you’ve taken preventative measures to stop your dog from slipping, but he’s still afraid to go in certain rooms.
+Let’s say you’ve taken preventative measures to stop your dog from slipping on slick surfaces, but he’s still afraid to go in certain rooms.
 You could always put some items he likes in those rooms to encourage him to go in there and show him they are now safe spaces.

 For instance, you could put a calming donut dog bed from Best Friends by Sheri in the room.
 Your pup can curl up and feel nice and cozy, especially in those colder winter months.
 This bed offers head and neck support and has a very soft filling that provides muscle and joint pain relief.